 The flat island has one of the world’s densest road networks, a total of 1,600 km of paved road.
 Barbados location has made it a natural bunkering site for ocean-going shipping.
 Bridgetown has deep harbor and lively traffic of cargo and passenger ships as well as pleasure yachts.
 Barbados has an international airport (Grantley Adams International Airport), located 18 km east of Bridgetown.

 Nassau and Freeport on the Grand Bahama have international ports and airports.
-According to Countryaah, Nassau is connected to both North America and Europe via regular flights.
+According to Countryaah, Bahama is one of countries in Central America and Nassau is connected to both North America and Europe via regular flights.
 The road network amounts to 2,717 km, and on the larger islands there are roads of good quality.

 The main roads, the Pan-American Highway from Mexico in the north to El Salvador in the south and the roads to the port cities, are in good condition.
 The port city on the Atlantic coast, Puerto Barrios, is busier than the Pacific port of San José.
 There are rail links between the port cities and along the Pacific coast to Mexico, but they are poorly maintained.
 The bus network is well developed, but the buses are often in miserable condition.
 Aviateca operates domestic and international traffic.
 Both the airline and the Aurora International Airport are controlled by Japanese interests.
 For a long time, the military had control of the telecommunications company Guatel.